ObviouslyLuuk/BE_p53_classification/README.md

 - `eval.py`: Contains the evaluation functions to use during PyTorch Lightning training

 ## Running the code
+`requirements.txt` contains the necessary packages to run the code.
+However, I just used pip freeze -> requirements.txt, so it might contain more than necessary (sorry about that).

-Before running, the code expects a data root directory "../../data" to be present, but this can be changed at the top of `load_data.py`.
+Before running, the code expects a data root directory "../../data" to be present, but this path can be changed at the top of `load_data.py`.
 In that root should be directories for each dataset (for example "LANS" and "BOLERO").
 The main dataset (LANS in my case) should have the following structure:
 - `biopsies/` containing the biopsy pngs, with names like "11_3.png" for the 11th slide and 3rd biopsy on that slide
 - `train.csv` and `test.csv` containing the image names and labels like:
 ```